coneypo/vpu-accelerator-samples/README.md

 #### Run
 ##### if testing with Fake GUI Testcase
-1. Navigate to the directory where the config.json is located
+1. Prepare the same envrionemnt as Hddlunite and vaapi shim required and navigate to the directory where the config.json is located
 2. Start HVA pipeline, e.g.
 ` ./build/src/FullPipe/FullPipe`
 3. Wait until the application prints out "Set socket to listening"